stilvoid/please/README.md

     - json
     now: yaml

-## please-request
+## please request

-Probably the most important thing you will need to do with a web service is to communicate with it. `please-request` is fluent in HTTP and allows you to send any type of request along with any headers and content you need.
+Probably the most important thing you will need to do with a web service is to communicate with it. `please request` is fluent in HTTP and allows you to send any type of request along with any headers and content you need.
 It then outputs the response, optionally including the status code and headers.

-`please-request` supports all HTTP method types and if you ever need a non-standard one, you can specify it directly.
+`please request` supports all HTTP method types and if you ever need a non-standard one, you can specify it directly.

 ### Usage

-    please-request <method> [options...] <url>
+    please request <method> [options...] <url>

     -i    Headers included in the input